Annual Statement for the Governing Body of Stanhope Primary School

 The school ensures the well-being of all students and therefore the curriculum supports their development, it also supports and develops their confidence and stamina and prepares them for the next stages in their education.

 Governors are committed to ensuring the effectiveness of school safeguarding.
 The Chair of Governors and Safeguarding Link Governor meet with the Head Teacher to ensure all protocols and procedures are robust to ensure safety for all pupils, staff and visitors of the school.
-This is the second year the school has utilised CPOMS and this continues to enable the staff and school to further improve their management of child protection and incidents and ensure the school’s system runs even more efficiently.
+CPOMS is utilised and fully embedded and this continues to enable the staff and school to further improve their management of child protection and incidents and ensure the school’s system runs even more efficiently.

 We are a multi skilled dynamic Governing Body, with a wide range of experience in all walks of life and the business environment.
 We utilise these skills to enable us to meet and overcome any and challenges we have faced and those which will no doubt come our way in these unprecedented times ahead.